Helmut Newton & Mark Arbeit

 When I was younger, especially as I was developing my style, I looked at magazines a lot.
 Now I mainly look at magazines to see trends in fashion, hair, and makeup."

 "I do have a feet/shoe fetish.
-Woman's shoes are sculptures.
-One period living in Paris, I was photographing all the Étoile ballet dancers from Paris Opera.
+Women's shoes are sculptures.
+One period living in Paris, I was photographing all the Étoile ballet dancers from the Paris Opera.
 I was awed by how their love for ballet and the dedication to their art was all concentrated in their feet.
 Feet tell me so much about a woman.